A coordination-free, convergent, and safe replicated tree: Introduction

-Solutions in the literature include non-atomic moves~\cite{fic:rep:sh172} (resulting in duplicate copies), re-introducing coordination~\cite{formel:rep:syn:sh197} (the first to acquire lock will proceed; the other aborts), or requiring roll-backs~\cite{DBLP:journals/corr/abs-1805-04263} (the move operation ordered first proceeds, and all concurrent operations are rolled back). \citet{formel:rep:syn:sh197} shows that there can be no coordination-free solution to this problem that is not somehow anomalous.

-To support low latency, high availability and safety, this paper introduces a new light-weight, coordination-free, safe, replicated CRDT~\cite{syn:rep:sh143} tree data structure, called \emph{\RDTName}. \RDTName\ supports the usual operations to query the state, to add or to remove a node, and also supports an atomic~\emph{move} operation.
+To support low latency, high availability, and safety, this paper introduces a new light-weight, coordination-free, safe, replicated CRDT~\cite{syn:rep:sh143} tree data structure, called \emph{\RDTName}. \RDTName\ supports the usual operations to query the state, to add or to remove a node, and also supports an atomic~\emph{move} operation.
 The price to pay is that some {move} operations ``lose'', i.e., have no effect; achieving the same end result as previous correct approaches but at a lower cost.
 Query and add are unremarkable.
 Remove marks the corresponding node as a ``tombstone,'' but leaves it in the data structure, as is common in replicated data structures~\cite{rep:syn:app:1765}.
 We show that moves can be divided into two cases: two concurrent \emph{up-move}s are always safe.
 We devise a deterministic arbitration rule for conflicts of \emph{down-move}: against a concurrent up-move, the up-move wins, and the down-move loses; against a concurrent down-move, the down-move with the highest priority (as defined in Section~\ref{sec:move-move}) wins and the other loses.